clemsonMakerspace/Magstripe_Attendance/README.md

 To populate your database, select the check-in option and begin adding users.

-After your database is populated you can use the "Show Points" option to show a single user's points or view a pretty table of all users in descending order from most to least points.
+After your database is populated you can use the "Show Visits" option to show a single user's visits or view a pretty table of all users in descending order from most to least points.

 By default a card is only allowed to check-in once per hour to prevent abuse.
 This can be modified by changing the value of `ALLOW_CHECKIN_WITHIN_HOUR`  in `Constants.py`.